Main content

 The Iran nuclear deal

-On 14 July 2015, Iran agreed to limit its nuclear activities and allow in international inspectors in return for the lifting of economic sanctions.
+On 14 July 2015, Iran agreed to limit its nuclear programme in return for the lifting of economic sanctions.

-In July 2015, Iran agreed to temporarily limit its nuclear programme.
-The deal was finalised in Vienna, the capital of Austria.
+On 14 July 2015, Iran agreed to temporarily limit its nuclear programme.
+The deal was signed in Vienna, the capital of Austria.

-Officially known as the Joint Comprehensive Plan of Action (JCPOA), it was agreed with a group of world powers known as the P5+1 – the US, UK, France, China, Russia and Germany, together with the EU.
+Officially known as the Joint Comprehensive Plan of Action (JCPOA), it was agreed between Iran and a group of world powers known as the P5+1 – the US, UK, France, China, Russia and Germany, together with the EU.

 The accord came after years of tension over Iran’s alleged efforts to develop a nuclear weapon.
 Iran insisted that its nuclear programme was entirely peaceful, but much of the international community did not believe that.
 Iran agreed to limit its nuclear programme and facilitate international inspections, in return for economic sanctions relief.